Bioconductor/bioconductor.org/content/news/bioc_2_10_release.md

 flowCore
 --------

- Version Date
- 1.21.1  <NA>
- 1.21.1  <NA>
- 1.21.5  <NA>
- Category
+Changes in version 1.21.5:

+SIGNIFICANT USER-VISIBLE CHANGES

+- add .readFCSdataRaw routine to read FCS containing bit-packed integer data (with odd-bitwidth like 9,11 instead of 8,16,32,64)

+- Currently the bit-wise manipulation is done within R,it can be moved to C if speed issue becomes a problem in the future.

+Changes in version 1.21.1:

+SIGNIFICANT USER-VISIBLE CHANGES

- add TEXT segment parser in readFCStext function for FCS3 when the delimiter characters existing inside of
+- add TEXT segment parser in readFCStext function for FCS3 when the delimiter characters existing inside of keyword values.
- keyword values.
 Note this parser require all keywords and their values to be non-empty, which conforms to FCS3 standard
- add .readFCSdataRaw routine to read FCS containing bit-packed integer data (with odd-bitwidth like 9,11 instead of 8,16,32,64
- Text

- .Currently the bit-wise manipulation is done within R,it can be moved\nto C if speed issue becomes a problem in the future.

 GeneGroupAnalysis
 -----------------